 Also the voice options changed in later games removing some and adding others.
 So if you were X accent in one game, in the next you might have to suddenly have a different accent.

 Ring Inventory: Type 2, both for guns (selected with thumbstick) and healing items (selected with D-Pad)

 The series also runs on Rule of Fun and Rule of Funny.
-Yeah, what the hell, your guy just jumped out of a plane and manages to kill about 50 enemies while falling, save his friend, LET HER GO, fly BACK INTO THE PLANE to deal with one more problem, then catch her again and open the chute without ever hitting the ground.
+Yeah, what the hell, your guy just jumped out of a plane and manages to kill about 50 enemies while falling, save his friend, let her go, fly back to the plane to deal with one more problem, then catch her again and open the chute without ever hitting the ground.
 No one bats an eye (she complains but only in an exasperated tone and not total and complete bewilderment at your superhuman skills).

-Sexy Walk: In the second and third game, the lady models for the player avatar do this when walking the slowest speed.
+Sexy Walk: In the second through fourth games, the lady models for the player avatar do this when walking the slowest speed.

 Hell, the fact that the main gang is called the Saints and that their logo is a Fleur-de-lis is a pretty obvious shout out to the New Orleans Saints of the NFL (Might also be one towards the city of New Orleans itself, as it's the city's logo and also has three of them on the city flag).

 In addition, Carlos is possibly a reference to the film The Butterfly Effect.
 They both wear a purple cap, have an accent, help the protagonist out in jail and later help them against "The Brotherhood".